 What is Molecular Biology?

-Molecular biology is the study of living things at their molecular level, which controls and make them up.
+Molecular biology is the study of living things at their molecular level, which controls and makes them up.
 It is also used to study and understand:

-- How living things interact with the populations?
+- How do living things interact with the populations?

-- How Proteins and nucleic acids interact with the biomolecules?
+- How do proteins and nucleic acids interact with the biomolecules?

-The study of Molecular biology will establish a strong foundation on the fundamental importance of the macromolecular mechanisms such as replication, transcription, translation and other cellular functions.
+The study of molecular biology will establish a strong foundation on the fundamental importance of macromolecular mechanisms such as replication, transcription, translation and other cellular functions.
 The more commonly used molecular biology techniques include- Polymerase Chain Reaction, Electrophoresis, Restriction Digestion, Blotting, Cloning, etc.

 The important topics covered in this subject are nucleic acids – DNA, RNA and protein synthesis in cells.
-Molecular biology is a branch of Biology is also closely related to other sub-disciplines like biochemistry, cell biology, genetics, and genomics.
+Molecular biology is a branch of biology that is also closely related to other sub-disciplines like biochemistry, cell biology, genetics, and genomics.

-Explore more about Molecular biology, its application and other related topics @ BYJU’S Biology
+Explore more about Molecular biology, its application and other related topics at BYJU’S Biology